Skip to main content

 About Mejiro Shimura

-Mejiro Shimura is a Tokyo venue with a verified JPY 1,000–1,999 price range and regular hours from 9 AM to 6 PM Monday through Saturday; it is closed on Sunday.
+Mejiro Shimura is a Tokyo venue with a JPY 1,000–1,999 price range and regular hours from 9 AM to 6 PM Monday through Saturday; it is closed on Sunday.
 It is also listed in the Tabelog 100 for Japanese traditional sweets / Japanese sweets cafe in Tokyo for 2023.
-Beyond those confirmed basics, specific details such as reservations, seat count, menu items, service format, payment methods, access information are not verified here, so plan with current official information before making a special trip.
+Specific details such as reservations, seat count, menu items, service format, payment methods, access information should be confirmed with current official information before making a special trip.

 Japanese Sweets Category Recognition

-The confirmed recognition places Mejiro Shimura within Tokyo's Japanese traditional sweets / Japanese sweets cafe category for 2023.
-The verified data does not provide a specific menu, seasonal item list, take-out policy, allergy guidance, or booking process.
+Mejiro Shimura is recognized within Tokyo's Japanese traditional sweets / Japanese sweets cafe category for 2023.
+A specific menu, seasonal item list, take-out policy, allergy guidance, or booking process is not available.
 Treat this as a Tokyo stop associated with that sweets category, but avoid assuming a particular dish, flavor, or service option will be available without checking directly.

 How the Room and Service Frame the Experience

-Verified practical details are limited: Mejiro Shimura is in Tokyo, operates from 9 AM to 6 PM Monday through Saturday, is closed Sunday, sits in the JPY 1,000–1,999 range.
-Seating style, room size, payment options, Wi-Fi, child policy, reservation requirements, walk-in availability are not confirmed in the available data.
+Mejiro Shimura is in Tokyo, operates from 9 AM to 6 PM Monday through Saturday, is closed Sunday, sits in the JPY 1,000–1–999 range.
+Seating style, room size, payment options, Wi-Fi, child policy, reservation requirements, walk-in availability are not specified.

 For itinerary planning, Mejiro Shimura can be considered alongside allowed Pearl listings such as Mejiro Zorome and Mejiro Shunkotei, or compared more generally with other Tokyo dining options.
-Because verified details are narrow, use Mejiro Shimura's confirmed price range and hours as the main planning anchors.
+Use Mejiro Shimura's price range and hours as the main planning anchors.

-The confirmed accolade is the Tabelog 100 - Japanese traditional sweets / Japanese sweets cafe - Tokyo - 2023 listing.
-No other award years, exact scores, rankings, chef information, founding details, ingredient claims, or signature items are verified here.
+Mejiro Shimura's accolade is the Tabelog 100 - Japanese traditional sweets / Japanese sweets cafe - Tokyo - 2023 listing.
+Other award years, exact scores, rankings, chef information, founding details, ingredient claims, or signature items are not specified.

 Mejiro Shimura is open Monday through Saturday from 9 AM to 6 PM and closed Sunday.
-The verified data does not include a street address, station guidance, parking information, phone number, social media account, or special-closure schedule.
+A street address, station guidance, parking information, phone number, social media account, or special-closure schedule is not available.
 If you are building a broader Tokyo plan, pair it with other Tokyo dining or later Tokyo bar destinations, while confirming current details directly before you go.

 Location